 A one-on-one session is a great way to start your Pilates training, but when you learn your routine, you can work out with a partner or small group to cut costs.

 It’s only for women

-Joseph Pilates was a man!
-He studied wrestling, body-building, and yoga.
-He created a system of exercise meant for every body, male and female.
-Pilates simply requires concentration, focus, coordination and agility, which anyone can do!
+Joseph Pilates was a man, and he created a system of exercise meant for every body, male or female.
+Pilates requires concentration, focus, coordination and agility.

 Pilates builds a foundation of core strength, and that requires some deep, precise, consistent work.
 Only after your core is established and muscles correctly firing can you move on to the more complicated, advanced Pilates exercises.
 So yes, Pilates can seem repetitive in the beginning.
 But be patient!
 Your repertoire will expand as you become stronger and are able to demonstrate control in your body.

 Joseph Pilates was not a dancer; he was a boxer and wrestler, studied yoga and gymnastics.
 When Joseph and his wife Clara set up shop in New York City, George Balanchine sent many dancers to Pilates to rehabilitate their ballet injuries.
 The news of a workout that promoted strength with stretch spread quickly through the dance community, and has been popular ever since.
 However, Pilates is beneficial for all populations.

 Pilates can be modified to accommodate nearly any injury, but true Pilates, once the basic concepts are understood, is challenging to the most fit person.